Gorgeous Smiles Dental

 How often should I use whitening strips?

-Follow product guidelines—usually once daily for 7–14 days.
+Follow product guidelines, usually once daily for 7–14 days.
 Avoid overuse to protect enamel.
+Repeat cycles every few months based on your diet and habits.

 Do whitening strips work better on clean teeth?

 Yes.
-Clean enamel allows better contact between the whitening gel and your tooth surface.
+Clean enamel allows better contact between the whitening gel and your tooth surface, resulting in more even, effective whitening with less patchiness.

 Can whitening strips cause gum irritation?

-Yes, especially if applied too close to the gum line or after harsh brushing.
-Apply carefully and avoid overlap.
+Yes, especially if applied too close to the gum line, used immediately after brushing, or overlapping gum tissue.
+Apply carefully and always respect the timing guidelines.

 How long do results from whitening strips last?

-Results can last a few months, depending on diet and habits.
-Maintain with good hygiene and occasional touch-ups.
+Results typically last a few months, depending on diet and habits.
+Maintain brightness with good oral hygiene, occasional touch-ups, and regular professional cleanings.

 Ready to book an appointment?